The Spartan Navy

 Blades.
 Stroke: Tuck Pescosolido, Three: Craig Agricola, Two: Doug Rathburn, Bow: Scott Atkinson.

-The boat was sold to First Boat in April 2008 to offset the purchase of the new Hypercarbon Pocock 4+
+The Sweet J was sold to First Boat in April 2008 to offset the purchase of the new SARA Hypercarbon Pocock 4+ ultimately christened the Dorothy A. Hudak.

 |